Aakash2003jain/hadoop_hive_movielens_analysis/README.md

 ## Report
 A detailed report that includes the following is also available:

-Hive Queries: The report contains a list of all the Hive queries used in this project.
+-Hive Queries: The report contains a list of all the Hive queries used in this project.
-Query Outputs: Screenshots of the output of each query are included in the report for easy reference and validation of the results.
+-Query Outputs: Screenshots of the output of each query are included in the report for easy reference and validation of the results.